2. Leadership Trainings and Expectations

 Conduct Standards Policy

-- Students on Student Life probation are not eligible to serve as student leaders.
+- Students on Student Life probation or Deferred Suspension status are not eligible to apply or serve as student leaders.

-- If a current student leader violates the community life standards or policies, their organizational advisor or supervisor will be notified and the student will be required to meet with the advisor or supervisor to discuss the situation and determine whether the student should be permitted to continue to serve in the role.
-It is the advisor or supervisor's responsibility to make this decision.
+- If a current student leader violates the community life standards or policies, there will be a conversation between the student, their student conduct officer, and their organizational advisor or supervisor to discuss the situation and determine whether the student should be permitted to continue to serve in the role.
+A joint decision will be made by their student conduct officer and advisor.

 For example, as outlined in the community life standards I will: